 Plastic waste is choking our seas and threatening ecosystems and livelihoods in South-East Asia.
 This is due to rapid growth in plastic production, and inadequate management of solid waste – resulting in overflowing landfill sites and plastic leakage.
 COVID19 pandemic has exacerbated the situation due to sudden increase in single-use plastics for COVID-19 safety precaution, home delivery and takeaway food.

-SEA circular is an initiative from the UN Environment Programme and the Coordinating Body on the Seas of East Asia (COBSEA) to inspire market-based solutions and encourage enabling policies to solve marine plastic pollution at source.
+SEA circular is an initiative by the UN Environment Programme (UNEP) and the Coordinating Body on the Seas of East Asia (COBSEA), which is funded by the Government of Sweden, to inspire market-based solutions and encourage enabling policies to solve marine plastic pollution at the source.

-SEA circular focusses interventions on supporting market-based solutions, enhancing the science-basis for decision making, generating outreach to support awareness and behaviour change, and promoting a regional approach through collaboration and networking.
+It focusses on interventions supporting market-based solutions, enhancing the science-basis for decision making, generating outreach to raise awareness and catalyse behavioural change, and promoting a regional approach through collaboration and networking.

-The overall aim is for less plastic wasted, with reduced input to, and impact on, the marine environment and its dependent people in South East Asia.
+The overall aim of SEA circular project is to ensure less plastic is wasted, with reduced input to and impact on the marine environment and its dependent people in South-East Asia.